 It’s hard to find friends to hang out with when you start a new school.

-Our elders help a letter writer who feels like a lunchtime loser.
+Our elder help a letter writer who feels like a lunchtime loser

 So I’ve recently just moved from secondary school to college, where I’ll be completing the last two years of school before university, and I’m really struggling with making friends.
 I’m a quite confident and easy to talk to person, and I’ve found making friends in classes fine.
 It’s just when it comes to lunchtimes etc I have NOBODY to hang out with.
 Although everyone is new at this school, most people have their friends from their past school already attending with them and all have solid friendship groups.
 I’ve tried going up to various groups of people and asked to sit with them, but the conversation has always seemed so awkward and they’ve never been very interested in getting to know me.
 I’ve resorted to just leaving the school grounds for lunchtime, as we’re allowed to, and just sitting in the nearby cafe by myself.
 It’s really lonely but I have no other option unless I want to sit alone in the school cafeteria.
 I’m not yet friendly enough with the people in my classes to ask to eat lunch with them and I know that they probably don’t want me to anyway.
 I just can’t help but feel as if I’m going to have to spend the next two years by myself.
 I don’t feel comfortable asking people if I can eat lunch with them as I feel like a burden and most people agree out of politeness.
 I honestly feel so hopeless and wake up dreading to go to school.
 One of the main reasons I was excited to move was to start over and be able to form new friendships.
 I didn’t expect for it to be like this.
 Just in need of some advice/encouragement.